 By using this service you agree not to send any question or content that is illegal, harassing, libelous, threatening, harmful, obscene, or otherwise objectionable.
 You agree not to send any question or content that otherwise violates any applicable local, state, national, or international law.

 Please note that during your session the librarian may send you web pages and electronic documents from a variety of sources.
 These may include sources found in proprietary databases.
 All current database licenses apply.
 Please notice that material may be protected by copyright law (Title 17, U.S. Code) and the Digital Millennium Copyright Act (1998).
-Further reproduction may not be authorized.
+FFurther reproduction may not be authorized.
 Responsibility for any possible copyright infringement lies solely with the user.